shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 6. Click **Create**.
 7. The tool will create the partition and automatically format it as PFS.

-Once created, the partition will appear in the list and will be ready for transferring games.
+Once created, the partition will appear in the list and is ready for transferring games.

-> **Note:** POPS partitions can be created up to **128 GB** per partition.

 ---

 # Step 2 — Prepare the APA Runtime Files

-APA installations require the following copyrighted runtime files:
+APA installations require these copyrighted runtime files:

 ```text
 POPS.ELF